ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 Deleting a schema version requires at least both:

-- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type
+- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Manager role access to the schema resource that matches the schema being deleted
+- Manager role access to the schema resource that matches the schema being deleted.

 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

-## Updating a global rule – PUT /rules/{rule-type}
+### Updating a global rule

 Global compatibility rules can be updated by issuing a PUT request to the /rules/{rule-type} endpoint, (where {rule-type} identifies the type of global rule to be updated - currently the only supported type is COMPATIBILITY), with the new rule configuration in the body of the request.
-If the request is successful then the newly updated rule config is returned in the payload of the response, together with a status code of 200 (OK).
+If the request is successful, the newly updated rule config is returned in the payload of the response, together with a status code of 200 (OK).

 The JSON document sent in the request body must have the following properties:

 Property name | Description
 --- | ---
-type | Must always be set to the value COMPATIBILITY config | Must be set to one of the following values: NONE, BACKWARD, BACKWARD_TRANSITIVE, FORWARD, FORWARD_TRANSITIVE, FULL, or FULL_TRANSITIVE (see the earlier section on compatibility rules for details on each of these values)
+type | Must always be set to the value COMPATIBILITY. config | Must be set to one of the following values: NONE, BACKWARD, BACKWARD_TRANSITIVE, FORWARD, FORWARD_TRANSITIVE, FULL, or FULL_TRANSITIVE (See the section on [compatibility rules](/docs/EventStreams?topic=EventStreams-ES_schema_registry#applying_compatibility_rules) for details on each of these values).

-Example cURL request:
+Example curl request:

 ```
 curl -u token:$APIKEY –X PUT $URL/rules/COMPATIBILITY -d '{"type":"COMPATIBILITY","config":"BACKWARD"}'